thomaspinckney3/cs4501/Project3.md

     5ef6412cc321        tp33/django:1.2     "mod_wsgi-express sta"   About a minute ago   Up About a minute   0.0.0.0:8001->8000/tcp   models
     5b18a2deae1a        mysql:5.7.8         "/entrypoint.sh mysql"   4 weeks ago          Up 40 minutes       3306/tcp                 mysql

-- My low level API is running in a contianer called 'models' and is listening on port 8000 (which is exposed as port 8001 on my linux VM).
+- My low level API is running in a contianer called 'models' and is listening on port 8000 (which is exposed as port 8001).
-- My experience service API is running in a container called 'exp' and is listening on port 8000 (which is exposed as port 8002 on my linux VM).
+- My experience service API is running in a container called 'exp' and is listening on port 8000 (which is exposed as port 8002).
-- My web interface is running in a container called 'web' and is listening on port 8000 (which is exposed as port 8000 on my linux VM).
+- My web interface is running in a container called 'web' and is listening on port 8000 (which is exposed as port 8000).

 ### HTML ###